matthiasn/clojure-system-book/manuscript/Architecture-Overview.md

 ![Redesigned Architecture](images/redesign.png)

 Initially, this application was designed to run in a single JVM, but after some redesign, I split the server side into two different components.
 The architecture you saw in the drawing above turned out to be a great preparation for separating parts of the application into separate JVMs for scaling out the application.
-My idea was that there should be one TwitterClient (as Twitter only allows one connection to the capped Streaming API) but multiple web client facing applications so that the number of connections the system could handle would not be limited by whatever a single machine could handle.
-The separation of components and limiting their interaction to passing messages on channels made it extremely simple to scale out the application by fanning out the streaming data to multiple client-facing JVMs.
+My idea was that there should be one **TwitterClient** application (as Twitter only allows one connection to the capped Streaming API) but multiple web client facing applications so that the number of connections the system could handle would not be limited by whatever a single machine could handle.
+Let's call that the **MainApp** application.
+The separation of components and limiting their interaction to passing messages on channels made it extremely simple to scale the application by fanning out the streaming data to multiple client-facing JVMs.
 All that was needed in addition was a component for the interoperability.
 None of the existing components needed to change except for the switchboard where the data flow gets wired together.

 Let's walk through the interactions of the entire system step by step: